 Hello Everyone,

-In today’s lesson we will see how Japanese people indicate months.
+In today’s lesson we will see how to say months in Japanese.

 What month is it?